Scroll Top

 Courses

 The requirements for entry into veterinary school are different depending on the school to which you apply.
 See prerequisites for the different veterinary programs across the country.
-It is important that you visit the Health Professions Advising Office in your freshman year.

 • English Composition/Public Speaking/Communications, 6 credit hours